END of LIFE

 Dying in a Hospice

 Only 5% of us will die in a hospice due to the limited limited number of spaces although many now offer a Hospice at Home service.
-A hospice offer the same high standard of medical support and care as a hospital, yet have private rooms, beautiful gardens and staff that are able to go out of their way to make a persons last days as good as possible.
+A hospice offers the same high standard of medical support and care as a hospital, yet have private rooms, beautiful gardens and staff that are able to go out of their way to make a persons last days as good as possible.

 Death is a part of our lives.
 If we embrace it, we can face our fears together.
 Taking an alternative, empowered-approach to funerals allows us to question convention and find answers that make sense to us.